harsha-ka92/e1039-analysis/Efficiency/README.md

 ## Understanding the content of the output
 The output `ana.root` file is a plain ROOT ntuple file named `save` with 8 branches, user could modify the content of `AnaModule` to add more information.
 The ntuple is filled once per track per detector, thus it will contain multiple entries for the same event.
 The branches that are currently available are:
 ![](pic.png)

+## Efficiency Plots

+Efficincy plots can be created using the scripts in `work` directory. `debug` and `efficiency` notebooks can be used to generate all the plots.